neatodev/InstallDebloater/templates/WRECKFEST/README.md

 .\InstallDebloater.exe WRECKFEST\WRECKFEST.ini
 ```
 This will run the script.
-If you want to keep some languages, take a look at the WRECKFEST.txt template.
-All languages are isolated, just comment the lines related to the language(s) you want to keep.
+If you want to keep some tools, take a look at the WRECKFEST_FOLDER.txt template.
+Just comment the lines related to the folder(s) you want to keep.

 ## Contributing
 You are welcome to contribute by making your own templates or improve existing ones.
 However, please make sure you're not trying to delete critical files.